Eoic/net-bots/design/Specification.md

-# NetBots - multiplayer robot programming game.
+# NOTE: Currently, this is not really a specification and more of a list of spontaneous suggestions and ideas which may or may not be considered for implementation.

-## NetBots Universe
+## NetBots - multiplayer robot programming game.
 ### Summary
 Browser based programming game where players can code behavior of bots in a persistent online world.
 Bots can gather resources, build structures and conquer territory by building outposts.
 Programming can be done through game code editor by writing JavaScript or through graph editor by placing and connection specific nodes (TODO: Look into NodeRED).

 ### Functional requirements
 1. Bots should be able to:
     * Mine resources present in the world.
-    * Communicate with each other by passing messages at a certain range.
+    * Communicate with each other by passing messages through channels.
     * Clone themselves when specific conditions are met (spends energy).
     * Can haul other bots without energy to recharging station.
     * Build these structures: